Kimi-cyber/MED/README.md

 # MED
 Masked Encoding Decoding is designed for production forecasting tasks.
-It uses a non autoregressive geneartion method to generate the seqential data.
-The method allows dynamic update of the timeseries prediciton.
+It uses a non-autoregressive generation (NAG) method to generate the sequential data.
+The method allows the dynamic updates of the time-series prediction.